netmikey/testprocesses/README.md

   - Declarative and imperative using annotations or a Java API
   - Test processes can be anything the OS can run
-  - A single test process only has to be defined one and can be reused by as many tests as neccessary
+  - A single test process only has to be defined once and can be reused by as many tests as neccessary
   - A test-process is automatically started before a test if it is not running yet
   - All running test-processes are automatically shut down (destroyed) before the JVM (or more precisely: Spring's Test Context) is shut down
-  - Different mechanisms can be used for detecting when a process has finished starting up and shutting down (e.g. TCP Port, Test/pattern in Log-File or stdOut/stdErr,...)
+  - Different mechanisms can be used for detecting when a process has finished starting up and shutting down (e.g. TCP Port, text/pattern in logfile or stdOut/stdErr,...)
   - Fine-grained control about whether a test process should continue running or be stopped / restarted between test methods
   - A test process' stdOut/stdErr streams can be easily obtained to run assertions.
 Either the full stream (since the process started) can be returned or just the specific part that has been written during the current test method.
   - It is possible to block the test thread while waiting for an event on the test-process (e.g. a log message on stdOut/stdErr/logFile, a TCP Port to be opened/closed,...)